Sachin Tendulkar's 134: 22 years since the birthday special at Sharjah

 Sachin never looked back from that point.
 He was quickly taking India closer to the trophy, first in the company of pinch-hitter Nayan Mongia and then with Azharuddin.
 Such was the impact of his innings from the previous match, that this seemed to be a sober knock.

 While in reality, it was anything but sober.
 Even the commentators mentioned that Sachin was batting in a restrained manner when his score actually read as 97 runs off 99 balls.
+“Just in case Sachin reaches a century, wish him a very happy birthday from Anjali & Sara”

 Soon, he reached his 15th ODI century with a flick off the bowling of Tom Moody.
 And there was a sweet birthday wish from his wife Anjali and daughter Sara, which the commentators had received in the morning.
 Anjali had said, “Just in case Sachin reaches a century, wish him a very happy birthday from Anjali & Sara.”
+“Ohh this is high, What a Six!
+What a six!”

-Unfortunately, for the Australians, Sachin did not just stop at the century.
+Playing yet another attacking shotUnfortunately, for the Australians, Sachin did not just stop at the century.
 When he hit Tom Moody for a straight six, Tony Greig had everyone in laughter with his following comments, “He has hit this one miles.
 The little man has hit the big fella.
 He is half his size.”

 Yet again, when Sachin hit Michael Kasprowicz for a six, Tony Greig added spice to the shot with his lively commentary.
 He screamed, “Ohh this is high, What a Six!
 What a six!
 It’s bouncing on the roof!”